denpeshkov/cs-notes/PostgreSQL Internals.md

 ### Nested Loop Join

-Nested loop join can be used in all join conditions
+Nested loop join can be used in all join conditions #TODO

 ### Merge Join